1981–1982 (EP)

 1981–1982 (also often known by the catalog numbers "Factus 8" and "1981-Factus 8-1982") is a five-track extended play (EP) released by the English rock band New Order in November 1982 through Factory Records.
 It consists entirely of previously released singles, being the tracks "Procession", "Everything's Gone Green", and "Temptation", as well as two of their B-sides, "Mesh" and "Hurt".
-The EP would be New Order's last release to contain production from Martin Hannett, who would stop working with the band during recording sessions for "Everything's Gone Green" due to creative disputes.
+The EP was New Order's last release to contain production from Martin Hannett, who stopped working with the band during recording sessions for "Everything's Gone Green" due to creative disputes.

-All tracks from 1981–1982 would be featured on the 2008 Collector's Edition of New Order's first studio album, Movement (1981).
-The EP would be officially reissued on Black Friday 2014 as part of a Record Store Day event.
+All tracks from 1981–1982 were featured on the 2008 Collector's Edition of New Order's first studio album, Movement (1981).
+The EP was officially reissued on Black Friday 2014 as part of a Record Store Day event.

 Overview

 1981–1982 was put together for the American market as a compilation of three of New Order's early singles.
 It contains "Procession" (September 1981), plus the 12" versions of "Everything's Gone Green" (December 1981) and "Temptation" (May 1982), as well as their B-sides, "Mesh" and "Hurt", respectively.
 A second B-side to "Everything's Gone Green", "Cries and Whispers" is omitted, as is New Order's first single, "Ceremony" / "In a Lonely Place".
 Graphic designer Peter Saville designed the EP's sleeve and used a painting made by his then-girlfriend Martha Ladly.

 1981–1982 also documents the band's break from producer Martin Hannett, who had produced Movement and both of Joy Division's studio albums.
 While Hannett produced "Everything's Gone Green", "Procession", and "Mesh", the remaining songs on the EP were produced by New Order.
 Bernard Sumner remarked: "Martin's last track was "Everything's Gone Green" – [in] fact he walked out halfway through the mix because Hooky and me asked him to turn the drums up".